rayensalhi/Automated-Medicine-Storage/README.md

 - Computer Vision development
 - Mechanical design of the XY robot
 - PCB & electronic design based on ESP32
-- MQTT and communication protocol design
+- MQTT and communication protocol
 - Iterative testing and refinement

 ---